Shagshag/prestashop-documentation/CountyCore.md

 * Visibility: **public**
 * **Warning:** this method is **deprecated**.
 This means that this method will likely be removed in a future version.
+* This method is defined in classes\County.php line 90

 #### Arguments